DanielHevdeli/ai-services-training/04-AI Foundation/CausalLM Exercise.md

 **Attention**
 - Number of heads: `1` (simpler to implement)
 - Q, K, V dimensions: `d_model × d_model`
 - ⚠️ **Causal masking** is important: future tokens must be hidden

 **MLP (Feedforward)**
 - 2 layers with **ReLU** activation
 - Hidden dimension: `128`

-Print a summary of the model to see how many parameters each layer has, and how many total parameters are there
+🔹 Using your tiny causal language model, print a model summary that shows:

+- The number of parameters in each layer

+- The total number of parameters in the model
 ---

 ## 🌀 Next-Token Generation Loop

 To generate text from your model:

-1. 🔹 Start with a **prompt token sequence**
+1. 🔹 Start with a **prompt token sequence** (e.g "the cat sat")
 2. 🔹 For each **generation step**:
    - Pass the **current sequence** through the model
    - Take the **logits for the last token**